project8/honeybee/README.md

     hb::honeybee_app t_honeybee;
     auto t_series_bundle = t_honeybee.read(t_sensors, t_from, t_to);
+...
 ```

 Design and Implementation
 =========================
 ## Sensor Configuration
 Sensors are organized in a tree structure.
-Sensor table is described in (a) YAML-like configuration file (s).
+Sensor table can be described in (a) YAML-like configuration file (s).
 ```
 # sensor_table:
 #   setup: